 Forensic Science (M.S.)

-Bringing together in-depth study and real-world experience, Towson University’s master’s in forensic science gives you the knowledge and skills to land top jobs in forensic science.
+Bringing together in-depth study and real-world experience, Towson University’s master’s in forensic science gives you the knowledge and applied skills you need for a successful forensics career in business, industry or government.

 Why Earn a Master’s Degree in Forensic Science?

-Graduates are prepared for positions as working forensic scientists in business, industry and government as seen by this report on Student Achievement: Graduate Employment and Ph.D./Medical School Acceptance (PDF).
+Graduates are prepared for positions as working forensic scientists in business, industry and government.

 Why Towson University?